What are the mortgage types in the Netherlands?

 NHG guaranteed mortgages have a maximum sum of € 265.000 (2018).
 For newly built houses it’s € 280.900 (2018).
 It’s hard to find a house in Amsterdam that meets this term of NHG.

 Flexibility or a low interest rate.
-What is your pick?
+Which one should I pick?

-Banks, lenders, and savings institutions offer and guarantee conventional mortgages.
+Banks, lenders, and savings institutions offer and guarantee conventional mortgages in the Netherlands.

 Why should you pick a conventional mortgage?